AmigoUK/life-game/README.md

 ## Inspiration

-This project was inspired by Prof. Andrzej Dragan's book *Quo Vadis*, where he described a programming experiment simulating evolution through simple rules and emergent behavior.
+This project was inspired by Prof. Andrzej Dragan's book *Quo vAIdis*, where he described a programming experiment simulating evolution through simple rules and emergent behavior.
 The idea that complex evolutionary dynamics — natural selection, genetic drift, cooperation, and competition — can arise from basic programmatic rules served as the foundation for this simulation.
 What started as a curiosity about artificial life became a fully interactive evolution sandbox where you can observe how populations adapt to environmental pressures, form tribal alliances, and develop specialized survival strategies over hundreds of generations.

 ## How It Works